Angular power spectra of anisotropic stochastic gravitational wave background: developing statistical methods and analyzing data from ground-based detectors: Implementation and Analysis

-\subsection{Broadband Higher Multipoles}
+\subsection{Broadband higher multipoles}

-The angular power spectrum for a broadband SGWB with known spectral index can be obtained by adding narrowband dirty maps for the SpH coefficients and its covariance matrices with suitable weights, as was done in~\citet{O3directional} (see Eqs. (\ref{eq:Dirty_map_BBR},\ref{eq_fisher_sph_BBR})).
-It may also be of interest to derive these estimators for broadband angular power spectrum $\mathbf{C}$ using the narrowband angular power spectrum's estimators.
+The angular power spectrum for a broadband SGWB with known spectral index can be obtained by adding narrow band dirty maps for the SpH coefficients and its covariance matrices with suitable weights, as was done in~\citet{O3directional}[see Eqs. (\ref{eq:Dirty_map_BBR}), (\ref{eq_fisher_sph_BBR})].
+We will refer this method as ``standard method" further.
+It may also be of interest to derive these estimators for broadband angular power spectrum $\mathbf{C}$ using the narrow band angular power spectrum's estimators.

 We attempt this problem with the assumption of additive multivariate Gaussian noise in the harmonic domain, i.e., $\mathbf{\hat{C}}(f)\equiv\hat{C}_\ell(f)$ is a random vector which obeys the multivariate Gaussian distribution\footnote{The Gaussian noise assumption may be valid at higher harmonic modes due to central limit theorem.
 The exact analytical expression for the PDF can be further explored.
-Here, we prescribe the treatment of combining narrowband estimators to obtain the estimators for a broadband background.} with covariance matrix $\mathbf{\Sigma}(f)$, the joint PDF (log-likelihood) using the estimator $\mathbf{\hat{C}}_\ell(f)$ from multiple frequency bins is given as
+Here, we prescribe the treatment of combining narrow band estimators to obtain the estimators for a broadband background.} with covariance matrix $\mathbf{\Sigma}(f)$, the joint PDF (log-likelihood) using the estimator $\mathbf{\hat{C}}_\ell(f)$ from multiple frequency bins is given as

 \begin{widetext}